 - 2 teaspoons cornstarch

-- Remove from heat and gently mash peaches with a potato masher until desired consistency is reached.
+- Remove from heat and gently mash peaches with a potato masher until desired consistency is achieved.
 Return to heat and cook for another 2-4 minutes, or until mixture has reduced slightly.
 The mixture should thickly coat the back of a spoon (and will continue to thicken as it cools).

 - 16 ounces diced peaches = about 4 medium peaches with stems, pits, and skins removed.